pingcap/docs-cn/transaction-isolation-levels.md

 > **Note:**
 >
-> In the default configuration of TiDB v3.0, the automatic transaction retry is disabled.
-For how this feature influences the isolation level and how to enable it, see [automatic retry](/optimistic-transaction.md#automatic-retry).
+> In TiDB v3.0, the automatic retry of transactions is disabled by default.
+It is not recommended to enable the automatic retry because it might **break the transaction isolation level**.
+Refer to [Transaction Retry](/optimistic-transaction.md#automatic-retry) for details.

-TiDB uses the [Percolator transaction model](https://research.google.com/pubs/pub36726.html).
-A global read timestamp is obtained when the transaction is started, and a global commit timestamp is obtained when the transaction is committed.
-The execution order of transactions is confirmed based on the timestamps.
-To know more about the implementation of TiDB transaction model, see [MVCC in TiKV](https://pingcap.com/blog/2016-11-17-mvcc-in-tikv/).
+>
+> Starting from TiDB [v3.0.8](/releases/release-3.0.8.md#tidb), newly created TiDB clusters use the [pessimistic transaction model](/pessimistic-transaction.md) by default.
+The current read (`for update` read) is **non-repeatable read**.
+Refer to [pessimistic transaction mode](/pessimistic-transaction.md) for details.

 ## Repeatable Read isolation level